lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 `exposure`: characterized exposure; image is repaired by interpolating over cosmic rays, mask is updated accordingly, and the PSF model is set

 `sourceCat`: detected sources (an `lsst.afw.table.SourceCatalog <#>`_)

 ..
-We want to eventually link this to a descrip of the available types of catalogs in afw.table `background`: model of background subtracted from exposure (an `lsst.afw.math.BackgroundList`_)
+We want to eventually link this to a descrip of the available types of catalogs in afw.table
+..
+Does it matter at this point to user that output catalogs are of type `icSrc <#>` ?
+..
+We want to eventually link this to a page with a descrip of the available types of catalogs

+`background`: model of background subtracted from exposure (an `lsst.afw.math.BackgroundList`_)

 `psfCellSet`: spatial cells of PSF candidates (an `lsst.afw.math.SpatialCellSet`_)